Application Information & FAQ

-You must submit the completed application form, official transcripts of all college or university attended, an official copy of your GRE scores sent to us from ETS, 3-5 letters of recommendation, and an official copy of your TOEFL scores sent to us from ETS if English is not your native language
+You must submit the completed application form, official transcripts of all college or university attended, an of your GRE scores sent to us from ETS, 3-5 letters of recommendation, and official scores of your TOEFL or Duolingo exam.
+If English is not your native language, the scores must be sent to us directly from either ETS or Duolingo.

 Please note that transcripts or test scores are not updated as received until you submit your application and pay the application fee.

 What are you looking for in the application materials?

 We take into account your academic training, research experiences, letters of recommendation, GRE scores, GPA, personal statement, and other available information in our admission decisions.

 Am I qualified to apply to your Ph.D. program?Our program is extremely competitive, however, we do not have "cut-offs" for QPA or GRE scores.
 Students entering our program generally receive GRE scores in the 80th percentile on both the math and verbal components, writing GRE scores of 4+, and a GPA of 3.5+.
 Students have successfully been admitted to the program with scores below this level.
 The reason we do not have "cut-offs" is that we know that there are many other factors involved including your academic background (e.g., the school you attended, the classes you have taken), and whether or not you have research experience and/or publications.
 The extent to which your research interests match those of faculty members is also a very significant part of the admissions decision.
 With this in mind, you may wish to contact faculty members directly to determine whether they are accepting graduate students in the following year and whether your research interests overlap with theirs.
 If you have any further questions, please contact Dr. Vicki Helgeson.

 I do not see my college/university listed in the drop-down box in the Education section of the application.
 What should I do?